Configuring ONLYOFFICE SP and AD FS IdP

 2. Click the Single sign-on button (the caption may differ if you have specified your own text when configuring ONLYOFFICE SP).
 If the button is missing, this means that SSO is not enabled.

-3. If all the SP and IdP parameters are set correctly, we will be redirected to the AD FS IdP login form:
+3. If all the SP and IdP parameters are configured correctly, you will be redirected to the AD FS IdP login form:

-4. Enter the login and password of the AD FS IdP account and click the Sign in button.
+4. Enter the login and password for the AD FS IdP account and click the Sign in button.

-5. If the credentials are correct, we will be redirected to the main page of the portal (the user will be created automatically if missing, or the data will be updated if changed in the IDP).
+5. If the credentials are correct, you will be redirected to the portal home page.
+The user account will be created automatically if it does not yet exist, or updated if any data has changed in the IdP.

 Profiles for users added with SSO authentication

-The possibility to edit user profiles created using the SSO authentication is restricted.
-The user profile fields received from the IdP are disabled for editing (i.e., First Name, Last Name, Email, Title and Location).
+Editing user profiles created via SSO authentication is restricted.
+The user profile fields received from the IdP cannot be edited (i.e., First Name, Last Name, Email, Title and Location).
 You can edit these fields from your IdP account only.

 The figure below shows the Actions menu for an SSO user: